-Field Description WAN Interface Prio rity Priority Rank the available WAN interfaces by selecting the order of priority.
+Field Description WAN Interface Prior WAN Interface Priority Priority Rank the available WAN interfaces by selecting the order of priority.
 The highest priority interface will become the default route for IP traffic.
-The default order of priority is: Ethernet-First Wi-Fi-Second (if Wi-Fi is supported on the router) Cellular-Third If the highest-priority interface is not available, the router attempts to connect to the second-highest priority interface.
+The default order of priority is: Ethernet-First Cellular- If the highest-priority interface is not available, the router attempts to connect to the second-highest priority interface.
 Interface priority is evaluated as follows: Ethernet-Does the AirLink router have an IP address from the connected router?
-Wi-Fi-Can the router access the Wi-Fi access point?
 Cellular-Can the router access the Mobile Network Operator's network?
 Tip: To ensure end-to-end connectivity (router to destination), enable monitoring for the relevant interfaces.
-See Cellular > Monitor on page 110, Ethernet > Monitor on page 114, and Monitor on page 137.
+See Cellular > Monitor on page 103, Ethernet > Monitor on page 107.
 Note: Changes to the interface priority take effect without a reboot.
 Network Watchdog Network Watchdog Timer Network Watchdog Timer If there is no WAN connection for the time configured in this field, the router reboots.
 Options are: Disable-When this field and the Accelerated Interface Scan field are set to Disable, the router never reboots as a result of lack of network connectivity.
-5 Minutes 10 Minutes 15 Minutes (Default) 30 Minutes 45 Minutes 1 Hour Accelerated Interface Scan If this option is enabled, the router sends out a ping every 30 seconds while the router is waiting to reboot (according to the Network Watchdog Timer configuration).
+5 Minutes 10 Minutes 15 Minutes (Default) 30 Minutes 1 Hour Accelerated Interface Scan If this option is enabled, the router sends out a ping every 30 seconds while the router is waiting to reboot (according to the Network Watchdog Timer configuration).
 This option is only available if the network watchdog is enabled.